ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-On receiving a request to update a Title with the input parameters (code, name, descr, lang_code and is_active) the system updates the Title in the Title DB for the code received
+On receiving a request to update a Title with the input parameters (code, name, descr, lang_code and is_active), the system updates the Title in the Title DB for the code received

 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (16) - Mandatory